ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 By default, toc is enabled and will appear once the minimum amount of headings is reached, of the correct type.
 Disable on site-level (using Jekyll defaults) or on page level, by adding the `toc: false` when you don't wan't the TOC to appear, or when there will never be a heading.

+{: .tip }
-{% include callout.html type="tip" content="To prevent the main content from resizing, when no TOC is present, it is suggested to add `toc: false` to improve the loading of the page." %}
+To prevent the main content from resizing, when no TOC is present, it is suggested to add `toc: false` to improve the loading of the page.